 - A minimum of ten (10) graduate credit hours of coursework from at least two different precision health competency domains.
 An effort should be made to include all precision health domains (Discovery, Treatment, and Health.)

-- Participation in 8 Precision Health seminars/departmental journal clubs/LHS Collaboratory events for a total of two (2) credit hours.
+- Participation in 8 Precision Health seminars(link is external)/departmental journal clubs/LHS Collaboratory events for a total of two (2) credit hours.